Home

 That which has taken hold will not let go.
 How do you let go of anything and everything that will not let go of you?

 Burdened by a systemic pattern of failed expectations: betrayal, trauma, shame, contempt, loss, and fear, it is beyond necessary to let it go, even though it seems impossible.
 No matter how much you’ve tried to hold on and control what you cannot, to be be delivered from it, you have no other alternative but to let it all go.
 How about the rest of it: jealousy, resentment (unforgiveness), rejection, toxic relationships; even pride?
-Letting go is much more than a cliché, it is essential to redemption and renewal into something so transformative that it restores everything.
+Letting go is much more than a cliché, it is essential to renewal into something so transformative that it restores everything.

-The Objective
+The objective

 FREEdom from MEdom Project is an introduction to this message of good news related to recovery God’s way.
 This means addressing the problem of the human condition because we cannot help but trust what we feel more than what we know and understand reasonably makes the most sense.
 I will help to answer the question of why recovery is essential to living better; to examine irrational beliefs that entangle us and ultimately strangle us if we are unwilling to change.